Lecture 3: Side effects, type classes, and monads

 _ : Maybe ℤ _ = do x ← just (-[1+ 3 ]) y ← just (+ 5) return (x + y)

-, alternative cases can be handled in a local where
+doThere can be a pattern to the left of a ←, alternative cases can be handled in a local where

 pred : ℕ → Maybe ℕ pred n = do suc m ← just n where zero → nothing return m

-postulate test : (m n : ℕ) → Maybe (m ≡ n) cast : (m n : ℕ) → Vec ℤ m → Maybe (Vec ℤ n) cast m n xs = do refl ← test m n return xs
+dopostulate test : (m n : ℕ) → Maybe (m ≡ n) cast : (m n : ℕ) → Vec ℤ m → Maybe (Vec ℤ n) cast m n xs = do refl ← test m n return xs

 Pattern matching allows typechecker to learn new facts!